 1. Teaching Institution University of Technology 2.
 University Department/Centre Laser and Optoelectronics Eng.
 Dept. 3.
 Course title/code Communications & Wave Propagation 4.
 Programme(s) to which it contributes Laser & Optoelectronics 5.
 Modes of Attendance offered Full-Time Attendance 6.
-Semester/Year 2016-2017 7.
+Semester/Year 2014-2015 7.
 Number of hours tuition (total) 4 hours - 2 per each branch 8.
-Date of production/revision of this specification 20-10-2016 9.
-Aims of the Course To provide an introduction to, and understanding of, the fundamental principles of communication systems and radio wave propagation; to provide the theoretical analysis and analytical techniques to be used in future advanced modules. and analytical techniques to be used in future advanced modules.
+Date of production/revision of this specification 20-06-2017 9.
+Aims of the Course To provide an introduction to, and understanding of, the fundamental principles of communication systems and radio wave propagation; to provide the theoretical analysis and analytical techniques to be used in future advanced modules.